 I’m Buddy the Elf when it comes to winter.
 I still shriek sounds of joy at the first snowfall (and every snowfall thereafter).
 Breathing in the crisp, cold air makes my lungs feel alive.
 And hikes along the snow-covered banks of the Mississippi etch permanent smile lines into my face.
-But sometimes, even a good streak of grey days can leave me feeling blue (and leave Hallie feeling like a caged animal).
+But sometimes, even a good streak of grey days can leave me feeling blue and leave Hallie feeling like a caged animal, craving a Sunshine Smoothie.
 Read more

 Can I tell you something?
 This Food Matters Project is changing my life.
 We are trying a new recipe every week.
 It’s quite a miracle.
 If I actually made New Years resolutions, this would be one of them.
 It’s also cleaning up our diet.
 Our meals are more focused around vegetables that, might I add, taste good.
 No, divine.
 This week was no different—Roasted Red Pepper Pesto.
 Fingers dirty.
 Playing with food.
 Peeling off red pepper skin.
 I was in little girl heaven.
 There’s something beautiful about holding the food you make.
 Turning it into something palatable.
 I felt like an artisan.
 Read more